juan267/build-api/README.md

 - Implement the endpoint.

-#### 2- POST requests to require API key
+#### 2 - POST requests require an API key
 - Start at the documentation:
   - Modify all of the POST endpoints to require an API key.
-If no API key is provided, we must send back Unauthorized status with a message.
+If no API key is provided, we must send back an Unauthorized status with a message.
   - Modify all of the POST endpoints to enforce a rate limit of your choosing.
-  - When users exceed their rate limit we send back a Too Many Requests status.
+  - When users exceed their rate limit, send back a Too Many Requests status.

 - Implementation.